asyncapi/website/content/blog/automated-releases-part-two.md

         run: npx semantic-release
 ```

-You see, you can still have your project pure from any JavaScript specific files and references.
-Everything you need to run release with the JavaScript community tooling is only in the release related configuration.
+You see, you can still have your project "clean" from any JavaScript-specific files and references.
+Everything you need for running your release with the JavaScript community tooling is only in the release-related configuration.

 ## Conclusion

 I don't think I can ever understand this "hate" towards JavaScript.
 I think, though, that you can "hate" the language, but if you see some amazing tooling built with it, that can increase your productivity, grit your teeth, put bias aside, and enjoy life.
-Especially if in exchange you get this excellent feature, notification about release under the Issue and Pull Request:
+Especially, if in exchange you get this excellent feature, notification about release under the Issue and Pull Request:

 ![pr info about release](/images/posts/pr-indicator.png)